-The Hunter has so many wonderful attractions to offer children and families, and the Hunter Valley Zoo has to be one of our absolute favourites.
+The Hunter Valley has so many wonderful attractions to offer children and families, and the Hunter Valley Zoo has to be one of our absolute favourites.
 Located in picturesque Nulkaba, only 30 minutes from Maitland and just under an hour from Newcastle, Hunter Valley Zoo is well and truly worth the drive.

 The Hunter Valley Zoo was established in 2006 and has expanded into a popular attraction that is well-known for providing guests with amazing opportunities to get up close and personal with the animals, with their many hands-on interactive animal experiences.